yuvalmGS/gigaspaces-wiki-jekyll/xap97net/a-typical-sba-application.markdown

 ### Space-Based Remoting

-[Space-Based Remoting|Space Based Remoting] allows for POCO services that are collocated within a specific processing unit to be exposed to remote clients, like any other RMI or RPC service.
+depanlinkSpace-Based Remotingtengahlink./space-based-remoting.htmlbelakanglink allows for POCO services that are collocated within a specific processing unit to be exposed to remote clients, like any other RMI or RPC service.

 The client uses the `ExecutorRemotingProxyBuilder<T>` to create a space-based dynamic proxy for the service T. The client uses the proxy to invoke methods on the appropriate service instance.
 The proxy captures the invocation, extracts information on the service-instance, the method-name, and arguments, and invokes a service request on the space using that information.
 It then blocks for a response, which can be either a successful result or an exception thrown by the remote service.